 What is positive reinforcement training?
-Positive reinforcement training uses rewards to reinforce good behavior, and ignores bad behavior.
+Positive reinforcement training uses rewards to reinforce good behavior, and reduces bad behavior by taking rewards away.
 It is the method of training endorsed by the Humane Society of the United States and a highly effective way to train.
 Our positive reinforcement methods will strengthen the bond between you and your dog.
 All family members can participate in this training, and any age dog benefits.
 Positive training does NOT mean that your dog will be encouraged to perform bad behavior, though – all behavior has consequences.
 Our experience is that positive reinforcement training produces the most stable and loving dogs, while still establishing rules and boundaries.

 Will you come to my house?
 Dog Done Good will schedule private sessions to come to your house to help you with your dog.
 We service most of Westchester and parts of Putnam County, see our Service MAPS page (sorry we don't train in CT).
-At this time we do not offer group classes, but if you are interested in holding a semi-private class in your home or another place, we can certainly accommodate.
+While our primary business is private training in your home, we do offer occasional group classes (weather dependent).

 Do you conduct virtual training?
 Yes!
 Through the Zoom app, we can observe your dog's behavior in your home without the "car mechanic syndrome."
 Just like when you bring a car to the mechanic and it doesn't do anything bad, some dogs don't perform bad behavior when they are being watched or given attention.
 On the other side, some aggressive behavior will only be seen at certain times or with particular triggers, and online counseling can catch the issues.
 Virtual Training can also help with scheduling conflicts, or customers who have moved outside of our training area.